Chemotherapy-induced mucositis - Oral Mucosal Lesion

 403666006 – Drug-induced mucositis

-- Herpes simplex virus (HSV) infection – An immunosuppressed state can result in reactivation of herpes virus, and these lesions often appear atypical in such patients.
+- Herpes simplex virus (HSV) infection – An immunosuppressed state can result in reactivation of herpes virus, and lesions often appear atypical in such patients.
 Clustered, coalescent ulcers on either the keratinized or nonkeratinized mucosa are suggestive, and cultures should be performed.

 - Acute graft-versus-host disease – This would develop only in patients who have received an allogeneic hematopoietic cell transplant.
 Involvement of the tongue dorsum and hard palate mucosa, or sudden exacerbation of oral ulcers after engraftment, should raise suspicions for this condition.